YangLinyi/yanglinyi.github.io/_pages/about.md

 # ⚡ News
+- 2025-Jan Six papers have been accepted to the main conference of [ICLR 2025](https://iclr.cc/).
 - 2024-Dec I served as an Area Chair at ACL 2025, and a reviewer at ICML 2025 and ICLR 2025.
 - 2024-Nov Our tutorial at AAAI-24 has been accepted.
 - 2024-Oct I have been invited to give a 6-hour tutorial at RL China 2024.